Colorado Vacations

 The kind of camping you choose depends on the ages of your kids, plus your family's interests, experience in the outdoors, and length of your camping trip.
 Also, the goals of the trip come into play.
 A vacation from the city's summer heat with a getaway to a cool mountain lake will be an entirely different trip from an exploration of ancient cultures at Mesa Verde.

-Here we've listed and described different approaches to camping, to help your family plan the adventures that fit you style the best.
+Here we've listed and described different approaches to camping.
+This will help your family plan the type of adventure that will fit your style the best.

 Backpacking